lupyuen/lupyuen.github.io/src/tinyemu2.md

   (Which failed)

-__System Calls__ are absolutely essential.
+[__System Calls__](https://lupyuen.github.io/articles/app#nuttx-app-calls-nuttx-kernel) are absolutely essential.
 That's how our apps will execute system functions, like printing to the Console Output.

 _Why did ECALL fail?_

-That's because our NuttX App is actually running in __RISC-V Machine Mode__, not User Mode!
+That's because our NuttX Kernel is actually running in __RISC-V Machine Mode__, not Supervisor Mode!

-Machine Mode is the __most powerful mode__ in a RISC-V System, more powerful than Supervisor Mode and User Mode...
+Machine Mode is the __most powerful mode__ in a RISC-V System, more powerful than Supervisor Mode and User Mode.

-And Machine Mode __can't possibly make ECALLS__ to a Higher Mode!

 TODO: Pic of Machine, Supervisor, User Modes.
 Start / System Call (ECALL)